LiuCong2017/lc-im-message/README.md

  * Expandable

 #### Features
-	- 1 to 1 & 1 to n communication
+	> 1 -> 1 and 1 -> n communication(chatting online)
-	- Videos/Voice/Text message
+	> Videos/Voice/Text message
-	- All messages are encrypt in transmission
+	> All messages are encrypt in transmission